david68cu/Certifications/README.md

 # Certifications

 Attached are the copy of the certifications and links to validate them( both the valids and the expired ones)

 **Valids certifications**
-This is teh list of valid certifications
+This is the list of valid certifications

     - 1 [Machine Learning](https://graduation.udacity.com/confirm/5H6DR2VH)
     - 2 [Full Stack Developer](https://graduation.udacity.com/confirm/SJTMAG6K)
     - 3 [Front End Developer](https://graduation.udacity.com/confirm/CC3KGSDH)